 Graysville is a tiny village located in the state of Ohio.
 With a population of 68 people and just one neighborhood, Graysville is the 815th largest community in Ohio.
-Much of the housing stock in Graysville was built prior to World War II, making it one of the older and more historic villages in the country.
+Graysville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Graysville is a decidedly white-collar village, with fully 85.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Graysville is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Graysville who work in food service (17.86%), architecture and engineering (17.86%), and sales jobs (10.71%).